Young Dr. Kildare: Plot

-From a chance comment by Barbara's concerned fiance, Jack Hamilton (Truman Bradley), Kildare is able to piece the clues together.
+From a chance comment by Barbara's concerned fiance, Jack Hamilton, Kildare is able to piece the clues together.
 After quarreling with Hamilton, Barbara had gone to a nightclub alone, where she had started drinking heavily.
 A man took her upstairs to a private room, and that's all she remembered of the night.
 She was found by a policeman wandering the streets and taken home.
 Fear of what might have happened during her blackout made her try to take her own life.

 When Kildare goes to Gillespie for advice, the older man broadly hints that he should ignore hospital rules.
 Kildare sneaks in to see Barbara to reassure her that nothing disgraceful happened.
 The man at the nightclub had recognized her and, fearful of what her rich father would do if he took advantage of her condition, he had simply dumped her on the street.
 Kildare then coaches Barbara on how to act so that Lane-Porteus does not have her confined to a mental institution.

 Unaware of these developments, the hospital board fires Kildare for insubordination.
 He tells his parents and Alice, who have come to see him, that he is ready to become his father's partner.
 However, Gillespie has other ideas.
 All along, he had been testing Kildare.
 Now that he is sure of Kildare's integrity, competence and most of all courage of convictions, Gillespie hires the young man as his assistant, to pass along as much as possible before he dies of what Kildare had correctly diagnosed.